 5. Focus on the positive.

-When you focus on what the emotional reward will be when you complete the task, it changes it from a dread to a feeling of accomplishment.
+When you focus on what the emotional reward will be when you complete the task, it changes it from dread to a feeling of accomplishment.
 Think of how great you will feel.
-For example: say you want to organize your kitchen but have been procrastinating forever.
-I want to to focus on how good you will feel once that kitchen looks amazing.
+For example: Say you want to organize your kitchen but have been procrastinating forever.
+I want to focus on how good you will feel once that kitchen looks amazing.
 How will you feel?
 I can imagine that you will feel great.
 Remember that feeling and get it done.

 6. Schedule it.

 This is such an important step because what gets scheduled gets done.
 I’m a big advocate about scheduling in things that you want to accomplish.
 Remember either you rule your day or your day rules you.
-Also make sure you give yourself enough time to get it done.
-I recommend always adding on additional time, just in case.
+Also, make sure you give yourself enough time to get it done.
+I recommend always adding additional time, just in case.

 7. Don’t beat yourself up.

 Life sometimes gets in the way.
 Even the best laid out plans can get messed up with unforeseen events, don’t beat yourself up about it.
 Just reschedule and move on.
-Also don’t be hard on yourself for putting it off for so long.
+Also, don’t be hard on yourself for putting it off for so long.
 You are taking the necessary steps now to get it done, so focus on that instead.